When Frictions are Fractional: Rough Noise in High-Frequency Data: Model

+\begin{Remark} By the Wold--Karhunen representation theorem \cite[Theorem~XII.5.3]{Doob53}, every second-order stationary process, up to deterministic or finite-variation components, has the form $\int_{0}^t G(t-s) \,\dd M_s$ for some kernel $G\in L^2((0,\infty))$ and some process $(M_t)_{t\geq0}$ with second-order stationary and orthogonal increments.
+Therefore, if $Z$ is stationary, \eqref{eq:Z} is quite a natural assumption on the noise process.
+Due to the presence of $\rho$, the process $Z$ in \eqref{eq:Z} does not need to be stationary in general. \end{Remark}

 In the special case where $g_0\equiv0$ and $\rho_s\equiv \rho$ is a constant, $Z$ is---up to a term of finite variation---simply a multiple of \emph{fractional Brownian motion (fBM)}.
-If further $X_t=\si B_t$ with constant volatility $\si$, then the resulting observed process $Y_t=\si B_t +\rho Z_t$ is a \emph{mixed fractional Brownian motion (mfBM)} as introduced by \citeA{Cheridito01}.
-Our model for the observed price process, as the sum of $X$ in \eqref{eq:X} and $Z$ in \eqref{eq:Z}, can be viewed as a non-parametric generalization of mfBM that allows for stochastic volatility in both its Brownian and its noise component.
-We do keep the parameter $H$, though, which we refer to as the \emph{roughness parameter} of $Z$ (or $Y$).
-In analogy with mfBM, we call
+If further $X_t=\si B_t$ with constant volatility $\si$, then the resulting observed process $Y_t=\si B_t +\rho Z_t$ is a \emph{mixed fractional Brownian motion (mfBM)} as introduced by \cite{Cheridito01}.
+Our model for the observed price process, as the sum of $X$ in \eqref{eq:X} and $Z$ in \eqref{eq:Z}, can be viewed as a non-parametric generalization of mfBM that allows for stochastic volatility in both its Brownian and its fractional component.
+We do keep the parameter $H$, though, which we refer to as the \emph{roughness parameter} of $Z$ (or $Y$).\footnote{\spacingset{1} Fractional processes are also used in \cite{Mandelbrot97,Bayraktar04,Bianchi18} to model asset prices.
+In these works, the primary interest is short-/long-range dependence, which is determined by the behavior of $g$ at $t=\infty$.
+Our interest, by contrast, is the behavior of $g$ around $t=0$, which governs the local regularity, or \emph{roughness}, of the fractional process.
+Since our model does not specify the behavior of $g$ at $t=\infty$ (due to the presence of $g_0$ in \eqref{kernel:g}), we refer to $H$ as the roughness parameter of $Z$. } In analogy with mfBM, we call

 the observed price process in our model, a \emph{mixed semimartingale}.